Shopify/minitest-silence/README.md

 This plugins aims to solve this problem by rebinding `STDOUT` and `STDERR` while a test is running.
 Any output written will be redirected to a pipe, so it won't interfere with the output of the test runner.
 The plugin will also bind `STDIN` to `/dev/null`.
 This codifies the best practice that automated tests should not depend on user input.

+This plugin is inspired by [how the Python test runner handles output](https://docs.pytest.org/en/stable/capture.html).

 ## Installation

 Add this line to your application's Gemfile, and run `bundle install`: